-So, what is in the RG 286 records and how should researchers approach diving in to world of USAID?
-Most important is for researchers to have as much specific information as possible depending on how specific your research needs are.
-Knowing specific offices, project names, beneficiary countries or regions, or any other relevant data that … Continue reading Know Your Records: USAID, RG 286, Part II
+By Alfie Paul So, what is in the RG 286 Records (Record Group 286: Records of the Agency for International Development, 1948 - 2003), and how should researchers approach diving in to the world of USAID?
+Most important is for researchers to have as much specific information as possible depending on how specific your research … Continue reading Know Your Records: USAID, RG 286, Part II

-The National Archives has a program of presentations called Know Your Records through which archivists, volunteers, and others share their knowledge of our records with you, the public.
+By Alfie Paul The National Archives has a program of presentations called Know Your Records through which archivists, volunteers, and others share their knowledge of our records with you, the public.
 It is a great way for interested individuals to learn what we have and how to use what we have to their advantage.
-The Text Message, in … Continue reading Know Your Records: USAID, RG 286, Part I
+The … Continue reading Know Your Records: USAID, RG 286, Part I

-Tomorrow we are all Irish.
+By Alfie Paul Tomorrow we are all Irish.
 So, to celebrate St. Patirck's Day I had a look around our holdings to see how The Text Message could celebrate Eire.
-As always I used our Online Public Access (OPA) system and found some expected things: Consular records in RG 84 (Records of the Foreign Service Posts of the Department … Continue reading Irish American Heroes
+As always I used our Online Public Access (OPA) system and found some expected things: Consular records in RG 84 (Records of the Foreign Service Posts … Continue reading Irish American Heroes

 Yesterday, the editors of this blog had the honor of being among the recipients of the Archivist’s Awards for Outstanding Achievement.
 We were thrilled to be recognized for our work on The Text Message and want to say thank you to our readers and contributors.
 The ceremony, held in the Adrienne C. Thomas Auditorium at … Continue reading Thank You!